 The Museum closes 24, 25 and 26 December and 1 January, but is open every other day of the year.
 The galleries are divided by location and time period (Asia, Ancient Egypt and Rome etc) and are open daily from 10am until 5.30pm.
 Opening hours are extended on Friday, when most galleries shut at 8.30pm.

 Forget shushing and tutting - children are welcome at the British Museum.
 To make the most of their visit, it’s well worth getting them either a kids’ audio guide or backpack, both of which takes them on a themed treasure hunt.
-There’s also a dedicated centre for school age children - head there to store bags or have a picnic.
+There’s also a dedicated centre for school age children - head there to store bags, have a picnic or do some museum inspired art projects.

 Arguably the highlight of any museum visit, the gift shop at the British Museum is one of the best.
 Fancy a Rosetta Stone rucksack, some Egyptian mummy lip balms or your own Lewis Chessmen chess set?
 You’ll find them all here, in this treasure trove of books, authentic replicas, high quality fine art prints, jewellery and gifts.